-Diverse genetic alterations found in triple-negative breast cancers after neoadjuvant chemotherapyDecember 7th, 2012 in Cancer
+Diverse genetic alterations found in triple-negative breast cancers after neoadjuvant chemotherapyDecember 7, 2012 in Medicine & Health / Cancer

 Many different genetic alterations were detected in tumor cells left behind after patients with triple-negative breast cancer were treated with chemotherapy prior to surgery (neoadjuvant chemotherapy), according to data presented at the 2012 CTRC-AACR San Antonio Breast Cancer Symposium.
 The investigators hope this knowledge will help move toward early personalized treatment to combat this aggressive subtype of breast cancer.

 "The standard of care for many patients with triple-negative breast cancer is to administer chemotherapy before surgery to shrink the tumor," said Justin M. Balko, Pharm.D, Ph.D., research faculty who led this study in the laboratory of Carlos Arteaga, M.D., at the Vanderbilt-Ingram Cancer Center in Nashville, Tenn.

 "Unfortunately, about 70 percent of patients still have some residual disease at the time of surgery, despite treatment," Balko said.
 "We speculate this residual disease in the breast should look just like simultaneous micrometastases that are destined to recur in the same patient.
 Thus, we need to know what is in this tissue that is left behind to conceive targeted therapies to treat and prevent recurrence of metastases down the road."